By Kelly Davis

 I originally started out providing help-desk support and fixing computers for about 2,000 users.
 I also managed all the corporate mobile devices and services for the employees.
 That assignment led to my next role as a telecom analyst.
 I spent most of my time analyzing spreadsheets and working with databases that housed terabytes of call-detail data.
 I spent the next five years working in telecom and was promoted first to a manager and ultimately to the director and owned the entire optimization and audit operation.
 It was a small company, but it was a great experience.
 However, I felt that soon it would become a career-limiting factor.
 I decided to start learning about some of the new analytic technologies and build up my skill set.

 I started by attending Northwestern University’s master’s program in predictive analytics.
 I wanted to learn how to leverage algorithms to discover deeper insights and also improve my ability to manage the business side of analytics and drive adoption and innovation.
 While in the program, I started searching for roles that were interesting, scientific and where I would be able to lead teams into new analytical areas.
 I also had a desire to use my work to have a lasting impact on our community and quality of life on some scale, so I searched for roles where I could participate in the proliferation of data for the greater good.
 I chose to work for a technology group within a large medical device company.
 This position was ripe with opportunities to leverage real data science to improve clinical decisions and patient safety and was a splendid fit with my desired career goals.
-I’m still managing the analytics team for the same device company and still enjoy the work.

 What do enjoy most about your profession?